-Turn to the back (or front if you're Argos) of almost any non-fiction book, and you'll find an index.
+Turn to the back of almost any non-fiction book, and you'll find an index.
 There are indexes in history books, technical books, shopping catalogues, cookery books, and school text books, to name but a few.
 Even some fiction books will have an index, to allow you to find references to people or places within them.

 So why do we need the index?
 What does it help us to do that we wouldn't be able to otherwise?

 Well quite simply, it allows to to find references to items within the book.
 In the case of a cookery book, it might allow us to look up recipes containing coriander, or beef; history books might have references to significant people (such as Henry VIII) or places (such as The Tower of London); shopping catalogues might have references to actual objects such as chairs, trousers, or toys.

 In each of those examples, the items are different (a history book is unlikely to contain references to coriander), but the idea is the same: the index allows us to find where items are mentioned in the main body of the book or catalogue.

 Why do we need an index to do this?
 Well if we didn't, we'd have to read the whole book to find where the things we were interested in were mentioned.
 I don't know about you, but I don't want to look through every single recipe in a cookery book every time I want to find one that uses beef or lamb; I would also not want to look at every item in a shopping catalogue if I were only looking for a chair, or a pair of shoes.

 The crucial difference between this type of index, and the one found in a telephone directory, is that the main body of the book or catalogue does not have to be in an order that it useful to our search.
 Let me give a few examples: